This page is intended as a survey of some capabilities of the lmf code. For an overview of lmf, see this page.

 Also lmf’s augmentation procedure is different from the conventional one.
 This is discussed in detail in Section 3.6 of Ref.
 2.

-You can run lmf in band mode to generate energy bands along lines or planes, for generating, e.g. Fermi surfaces.
+You can run lmf in band mode to generate energy bands along lines or planes, as explained in this tutorial.
+This mode is also useful to generate, e.g. Fermi surfaces as shown in this tutorial.
 Particularly useful are the color weights.

 Partial DOS and Mulliken analysis

 lmf can generate partial densities-of-states within augmentation spheres, and construct a Mulliken analysis.
 DOS can be resolved by site, by site and l, or by site and lm.
 These options are invoked through command-line switches.
 For illustrations, invoke

 lmf can write the charge density (smooth or not, with or without cores), and the contribution to the density from a selected window of states.
 It can also write the effective one-body potential.
 See –wden in command-line switches.

 See this tutorial for a demonstration in Ba3Ta2ZnO9.

 lmf can generate EELS spectra, which involve matrix elements between core and valence electrons.
 The EELS option is invoked with a command-line switches.
 For illustrations, invoke